Open-and-Sustainable/prismAId/user_manual/manual.md

 #### Examples and Explanation of Entries
 - persona:
-  - "Some text telling the model what role should be played."
+  - "You are an experienced scientist working on a systematic review of the literature."
   - Personas help in setting the expectation on the model's role, providing context for the responses.
 - task:
   - "You are asked to map the concepts discussed in a scientific paper attached here."